mhyeonsoo/DeepSpleen/README.md

   - [x] Added docker image to merge whole process
   - [x] Splitted pre & post processing functions
   - [x] No more need to install packages (Only have to build docker)

+- Jan 30, 2018
+  - [x] Included FSL packages into docker image
+  - [x] Added reorientation function for have all the input niftis into standard orientation.
+  - [x] Paper abstract